-It’s a long way to the top if you want more website traffic
+It’s a long road to the top if you want more website traffic.

 It was a long time after the Beatles recorded the sad song at Abbey Road that it finally entered the top 100 in the United States in April 1970.